dramforever/easyriscv/index.md

 - (The use of [`tp`]{x=regalias} and [`gp`]{x=regalias} is out of the scope of this document.)

-(Yeah it's... all placed in a weird order... don't mind...)
+(Yeah it's... all placed in a weird order.
+The reason is out of the scope of this tutorial.)

 When you call a function, you put up to eight arguments in the... well, argument registers, in the order `a0`, `a1`, ..., `a7`.
 After that you use `jal` or